hobbit19/Uniswap-trading-client/README.md

 - Fix current bugs
 - <del>Add debugmode</del>
 - New, more user-friendly design
+- After all bugs are gone: make an executable
 (Depends on whether the application is used)

 <br> </br>